MeBadDev/Portfolio/public/blogs/my_coding_story.md

 To my surprise, it worked.
 I sent a button to a friend and confused them so much that I kept going.
 I started pasting random HTML elements: marquees, animated div that fills up the whole screen and even `<script>` tags that reloaded the page and kicked people out of the meeting.
 It made the endless online classes way more entertaining.

-I'm still quite surprised that it worked at all.
+To this day, I'm still quite surprised that it worked.
 To those unfamiliar with web development, I basically exploited a dangerous vulnerability called Cross-Site Scripting (XSS).
 I literally could have steal everyone's Google account if I knew what I was doing.
 Thankfully, I was just a kid who can't tell the difference between HTML and HDMI.

 That was my first real interaction with code.